Mosley Common: Industry

 In 1831 R. Worthington of Mosley Common built a weaving shed with 60 pairs of looms.
-Parr Bridge Mill built in 1859 was a weaving shed, it had several owners and continued working into the 1950s.
+Parr Bridge Mill, built in 1859, was a weaving shed; it had several owners and continued working into the 1950s.

-In 1838 City Pit and Gatley Pit owned by the Bridgewater Trustees at New Manchester not far from the border with Worsley were working, New Manchester, not far from Ellenbrook is sometimes referred to as the "City".
-Deep mining arrived in the area when Mosley Common Colliery owned by the Bridgewater Trustees was sunk in the 1860s.
-In 1896 Mosley Common, "Nos.
+In 1838 City Pit and Gatley Pit, owned by the Bridgewater Trustees at New Manchester not far from the border with Worsley, were working, New Manchester, not far from Ellenbrook, is sometimes referred to as the "City".
+Deep mining arrived in the area when Mosley Common Colliery, owned by the Bridgewater Trustees, was sunk in the 1860s.
+In 1896, Mosley Common "Nos.
 1, 2 & 5" pits employed 748 men underground and 85 surface workers.
 Coal was mined from the Brassey, Crumbouke and Seven Foot mines.
 "Nos.
 3 & 4" pits employed a further 406 underground workers and 57 above ground.
 Coal was got from the Trencherbone mine.
 By 1919 it employed over 2,000 men.
-It was part of Manchester Collieries from 1929 to nationalisation in 1947 and was a national show pit during its 1950s.
+It was part of Manchester Collieries from 1929 to nationalisation in 1947 and was a national show pit during the 1950s.
 Mosley Common closed in 1968.